thomasloven/hass-browser_mod/README.md

 Note: Incognito mode will generate a new `deviceID` and thus a new *device* every time it's started.

+### Finding the deviceID

+The deviceID of the current browser is displayed in the browser javascript console.
+To open it, hit F12 with Chrome, Firefox and Edge then select the Console tab.

 ### Aliases
 Since the deviceID can be a bit hard to remember for devices you use often, you can specify an alias in `configuration.yaml`